AriFordsham/GHCWiki/commentary/compiler/unused-imports.md

 The import-item choosing step 2 implies that there is a total order on import-items.
-We say import-item A ``dominates`` import-item B if we chooose A over B.  Here is one possible dominance relationship:
+We say import-item A *dominates* import-item B if we choose A over B.  Here is one possible dominance relationship:

 - `import Foo` dominates `import Foo(x)`.
 (You could also argue that the